-Manually-processed invoices cost, on average, $30 per invoice to process, according to a Sterling Commerce study.
+E-invoicing:Electronic invoices on average only cost $3.50 per invoice to process, according to the same Sterling Commerce study.

 You have the advantage of using software to send the payment statement.
 Next, your customer accepts electronically, and the data automatically enters your accounting system.
 This eliminates the time and cost of having employees doing sending and recording invoice data manually.

 Using e-invoicing means your company doesn’t need nearly as much office space to store files.
 Your budget will thank you when you spend less money on paper, files, and cabinets.